-๐ก Disclosure: This post may contain affiliate links.
-If you buy through these links, we may earn a commission at no extra cost to you.
+Affiliate Disclosure: Some of the links below are affiliate links.
+If you make a purchase through them, I may earn a small commission at no extra cost to you.
+Thanks for supporting MiniHomeGym.

 WalkingPads solve that problem better than anything else at this price point.
 But the A1 Pro and the C2 target slightly different buyers.
 This breakdown gives you the real specs, the honest trade-offs, and a clear answer on which one belongs in your space.